olme04/rsocket-kt/PROTOCOL.md

 ### KEEPALIVE Frame (0x03)

-KEEPALIVE frames MUST always use Stream ID 0 as they pertain to the Connection.
+KEEPALIVE frame MUST always use Stream ID 0 as they pertain to the Connection.

-KEEPALIVE frames MUST be initiated by the client and sent periodically with the (__R__)espond flag set.
+KEEPALIVE frame MUST be initiated by the client and sent periodically with the (__R__)espond flag set.

-KEEPALIVE frames MAY be initiated by the server and sent upon application request with the (__R__)espond flag set.
+KEEPALIVE frame MAY be initiated by the server and sent upon application request with the (__R__)espond flag set.

 Reception of a KEEPALIVE frame with the (__R__)espond flag set MUST cause a client or server to send back a KEEPALIVE with the (__R__)espond flag __NOT__ set.
 The data in the received KEEPALIVE MUST be echoed back in the generated